-Prerequisite: Completion of Law 10 with satisfactory grades or equivalent.
+Prerequisite: Law 10 with a satisfactory grade or equivalent.
 Students study a detailed examination of civil cases, the methods used in trial preparations and are introduced to legal drafting and writing.

-LAW 12

-Tort Law and Claims Investigation 3 UNITS - (A)
+LAW 12 Tort Law and Claims Investigation 3 UNITS - (CSU)